Daily Compilation of Presidential Documents

-This FDsys collection integrates material from the weekly publication dating from 1993, with Daily Compilation material as published from January 20, 2009 forward.
+This GovInfo collection integrates material from the weekly publication dating from 1993, with Daily Compilation material as published since January 20, 2009.
 The website is updated frequently, as information is released by the White House press office to Federal Register editors.
 Documents appearing in the Compilation of Presidential Documents collection are edited for accuracy and annotated with additional information to provide an authoritative record of the Presidency.
 It includes such material as: